rauc/rauc/docs/reference.rst

 Bundle Formats
 --------------

-RAUC currently supports two bundle formats (``plain`` and ``verity``) and additional formats could be added to support features such as encryption.
+RAUC currently supports three bundle formats (``plain``,  ``verity`` and ``crypt``) and additional formats could be added if required.
 Version 1.4 (released on 2020-06-20) and earlier only supported a single format which is now named ``plain``, which should be used as long as compatibility to those versions is required.

-The ``verity`` format was added to prepare for future use cases (such as network streaming and encryption), for better parallelization of installation with hash verification and to detect modification of the bundle during installation.
+The ``verity`` format was added to support new use cases like network streaming, for better parallelization of installation with hash verification and to detect modification of the bundle during installation.

+The ``crypt`` format is an extension to the ``verity`` format that allows full encryption of the bundle.

 The bundle format is detected when reading a bundle and checked against the set of allowed formats configured in the ``system.conf`` (see :ref:`bundle-formats